House Tour

 Half Bath Progress

-Now for the real reason we bought the house, the garage.
-I just have one picture of it, and it’s before we did anything to it.
+Now for the real reason we bought the house, the basement.
+The first shot is before we did anything to it.
 It’s still completely unfinished, but we did add electrical outlets and fluorescent lighting.
 My husband works out of the house and wanted a large basement.
 Well he got it:

 Basement Before